National Association of Attorneys General

-The attorney general is popularly elected in 43 states, and is appointed by the governor in five states (Alaska, Hawaii, New Hampshire, New Jersey and Wyoming) and in the five jurisdictions of American Samoa, Guam, the Northern Mariana Islands*, Puerto Rico and the Virgin Islands.
+The attorney general is popularly elected in 43 states, as well as in Guam, the District of Columbia and the Northern Mariana Islands.
+The attorney general is appointed by the governor in five states (Alaska, Hawaii, New Hampshire, New Jersey and Wyoming) and in the three jurisdictions of American Samoa, Puerto Rico and the Virgin Islands.
 In Maine, the attorney general is selected by secret ballot of the legislature, and in Tennessee, by the state Supreme Court.
-In the District of Columbia, the mayor appoints the attorney general.*

 As chief legal officers of the states, commonwealths, and territories of the United States, the attorneys general serve as counselors to state government agencies and legislatures, and as representatives of the public interest.
 It is often said that attorneys general occupy the intersection of law and public policy, dealing in areas as diverse as child support enforcement, drug policy, and environmental protection.

-Dedication – To provide outstanding support to the Association’s members as they serve the people of their state, territory, and district.
+Dedication – To provide outstanding support to the Association’s members and their staffs as they serve the people of their state, territory, and district.

-Collaboration/Cooperation – To seek the views and experiences of the Association membership on issues the Association addresses and to provide them with opportunities for sharing their thoughts and insights.
+Collaboration and Cooperation – To seek the views and experiences of the Association membership on issues the Association addresses and to provide members with opportunities to share their knowledge, experiences and insights.